Kenilworth: Course Open, All ride on vehicles are permitted.

 The opening day was an outstanding occasion, when Harold Hilton played and set a course record of 71.
 He was arguably Britain's greatest amateur - winning the Open Championship twice, the last amateur apart from Bobby Jones to do so - the Amateur Championship four times and the US Amateur once.

 1900 saw the formation of the Warwickshire Ladies' County Golf Association.
-This Association was ably led for thirty years Evelyn Darlington as Secretary and a founder member, and one of Kenilworth's best golfers.
+This Association was ably led for thirty years by Evelyn Darlington as Secretary and a founder member, and one of Kenilworth's best golfers.
 Its first President was Emma Smith Turberville, wife of Kenilworth's founder and a fine player herself.

-Quite recently we have become aware of the existence the Kenilworth Shield, first played for in 1892.
+Quite recently we have become aware of the existence of the Kenilworth Shield, first played for in 1892.

 It was a coincidence involving Dennis Moore (Captain 1988) which brought to light his discovery of this significant piece of Kenilworth Golf Club History.
 Dennis's niece, Julie, spotted the shield in one of her friend's house and brought it to his attention.
 Of course Dennis realised the importance of this to our history - particularly in view of the commencement of golf in Kenilworth, 1889.
-The friends are Jane & Charlie Clive - which links then to FW Clive.
+The friends are Jane & Charlie Clive - which links them to FW Clive.